younata/Ra/README.md

-Ra: Dependency Injection in swift
+R a: Dependency Injection in swift

 From [wikipedia](http://en.wikipedia.org/wiki/Ra):